AratioD/takenotes/README.md

 # Get all tickets
 {{url}}/all

-Post an empty postman
+Please post an empty postman call.

 # Search by parameters
 {{url}}/search?device=pipe&status=open <br/>
-Please provide schema object with a parameter <br/>
+Please provide schema object with a parameter. <br/>

 # Find a specific ticket by ID
 {{url}}/update/**your_database_id**